bldenton/EGADSlite/README.md

   - Generate EGADS/EGADSlite environment
     - EGADSlite library Only
-	  - './makeEnv'
+	  - `./makeEnv`
 	- EGADS library Only
-	  - './makeEnv /path/to/opencascade/installation/top/folder/'
+	  - `./makeEnv /path/to/opencascade/installation/top/folder/`
 	- EGADS & EGADSlite
-	  - './makeEnv /path/to/opencascade/installation/top/folder/'
+	  - `./makeEnv /path/to/opencascade/installation/top/folder/`

 This scrip creates the config, include and lib folders that will store the relevant EGADS/EGADSlite files (/include) and libraries (/lib).
 It will also generate files iESPenv.csh (tcsh) and iESPenv.sh (bash) scripts in the /config folder.
 The appropriate script for your system must be sourced prior to compilation or use of the EGADS and/or EGADSlite libraries.

-  'source ./config/iESPenv.sh'
+  `source ./config/iESPenv.sh`

 ## EGADSlite Only

 Compilation of the EGADSlite library is achieved as follows:

   - Source appropriate ESP environment script
-    - 'source ./config/iESPenv.sh' or 'source ./config/iESPenv.csh'
+    - `source ./config/iESPenv.sh` or `source ./config/iESPenv.csh`
   - Run make
-    - 'make egadslite'
+    - `make egadslite`

-The required header files will be located in './include' and the libraries will be located in './lib'
+The required header files will be located in `./include` and the libraries will be located in `./lib`

 ## EGADS Only

 Compilation of the EGADS library is achieved as follows:

   - Source appropriate ESP environment script
-    - 'source ./config/iESPenv.sh' or 'source ./config/iESPenv.csh'
+    - `source ./config/iESPenv.sh` or `source ./config/iESPenv.csh`
   - Run make
-    - 'make egads'
+    - `make egads`

-The required header files will be located in './include' and the libraries will be located in './lib'
+The required header files will be located in `./include` and the libraries will be located in `./lib`

 ## EGADS & EGADSlite

 Compilation of the EGADS & EGADSlite libraries are achieved as follows:

   - Source appropriate ESP environment script
-    - 'source ./config/iESPenv.sh' or 'source ./config/iESPenv.csh'
+    - `source ./config/iESPenv.sh` or `source ./config/iESPenv.csh`
   - Run make
-    - 'make'
+    - `make`

-The required header files will be located in './include' and the libraries will be located in './lib'
+The required header files will be located in `./include` and the libraries will be located in `./lib`

 ## Petsc Integration